gnye8/ViralKnots/README.md

     AUGUCUGUCUAUAUCUGUA....
     ```

-2. ssh onto sherlock by typing the following command into your terminal:
+2. all RNA prediction packages are preinstalled on sherlock, so it is recommended to run it on the cluster if possible!
+First, ssh onto sherlock by typing the following command into your terminal:

     `ssh <sunetid>@login.sherlock.stanford.edu -Y`